Exotic Tribes

 |

 Some of the ethnic groups in Iran are Persians, Arabs, Kurds, Azaris, Gilakis & Mazandaranis, Baluchis, Turkmens, Bakhtiaris and Ghashghais.
 In July 2004 I took my way high up in the Zagros Mountains.
 Here I met a group from the Lor nomads.
 When I approached their camp I heard someone fired a gun, but it was nothing to worry about.
 The men in the camp were just preparing a wedding, and wanted to great me in their own way.
 I was welcomed with open arms and soon I was in the middle of a big event.
 The music started.
-So the men become in mood for real action, and they challenged me in a dance I never have experienced before, the ferocious Choopy dance
+So the men become in mood for real action, and they challenged me in a dance I never have experienced before, the ferocious Choob Bazi dance ...

 |